 Suspiciously Specific Denial: Freddie makes one to Lindsey when she suspects that there's more to Joe's disappearance than him just walking out on her.

-Suspiciously Similar Substitute: Invoked for Lindsey, who is very similar in appearance and name to Linsey.
-This was soon revealed to be storyline related, as it lead to Dr Browning's Sanity Slippage as he became convincved that the real Linsey (who he had murdered) was haunting him.
+Suspiciously Similar Substitute: Invoked for Lindsey Butterfield, who is very similar in appearance and name to Lynsey Nolan.
+This was soon revealed to be storyline related, as it lead to Dr Browning's Sanity Slippage as he became convinced that Lynsey (who he had murdered) was haunting him.

 There Are No Therapists: But when they do show up, they are awful.
 Despite her coming across as more pissedoff than psychotic, Sienna somehow managed to convince a psychiatrist that Nancy is not only mentally unstable, but has repeatedly attempted suicide and with zero proof to back it up.